 Have you ever noticed that when something important is missing in your life, your brain can only seem to focus on that missing thing?

-Hidden Brain is hosted by Shankar Vedantam and produced by Jennifer Schmidt, Rhaina Cohen, Parth Shah, and Laura Kwerel.
+Hidden Brain is hosted by Shankar Vedantam and produced by Jennifer Schmidt, Rhaina Cohen, Parth Shah, Thomas Lu, Laura Kwerel, and Camila Vargas Restrepo.
 Our supervising producer is Tara Boyle.
-You can follow us on Twitter @hiddenbrain, and listen for Hidden Brain stories each week on your local public radio station.
+You can also follow us on Twitter @hiddenbrain.